How Many People Still Use a Landline Phone in 2018? New Research Finds

 How many people still use a landline phone in 2018?

-According to this month’s report by the U.S. Center for Disease Control National Health Information Survey (NHIS), 45.9% of American households still use a landline phone as of December 2016.
+According to the most recent report by the U.S. Center for Disease Control National Health Information Survey (NHIS), about 42.8% of American households still use a landline phone as of December 2017.

 Who’s still using landline phones in 2018?